Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Constructing characteristic samples in polynomial time

 The definition of identification in the limit using polynomial time and data requires that a characteristic sample exist and be of polynomial size, but says nothing about the cost of computing it.
 An additional desirable property is that a characteristic sample be computable in polynomial time given an acceptor $\aut{A}$ as input.
-We now address the question of polynomial time algorithms to compute the characteristic samples we have defined.
+Recall that when this holds, we say that the class is efficiently teachable.
+We now show that given an acceptor that is fully informative we can design efficient teachers, i.e. algorithms that run in polynomial time and compute the characteristic samples we have defined.
+This is conditioned on having polynomial time algorithms for equivalence (that are given in Sections~\ref{sec:inclusion-algorithms}-\ref{sec:inclusion-DMAs}).
+To claim the class $\class{IXA}$ is efficiently teachable we also need to show that we can construct such sets when starting with an acceptor that is not, say an IBA, but has an equivalent IBA acceptor (and similarly for the other classes).
+This is done in Sections~\ref{sec:computing-right-congruence-automaton}-\ref{sec:testing-membership-in-IX}.